bitnami/charts/bitnami/grafana-tempo/README.md

 ## Upgrading

+### To 4.0.0

+The `metrics-generator` component kind has switched from a 'Deployment' to a 'Statefulset'.
+More details at [Github issue](https://github.com/bitnami/charts/pull/31495).

 ### To 3.8.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).